-- 6.10 Checklists for Changing the Game.
+10. Checklists for Changing the Game.10.1 Questions to Change the Players

-- 6.10.1 Players Questions

-- > What is your Value Net?
+- ➤ What is your Value Net?

 - > What are the opportunities for cooperation and competition?

-- > Would you like to change the cast?
+- Would you like to change the cast?
 Which new players would you like to bring into the game?

-- > Who stand to gain if you enter?
+- Who stand to gain if you enter?

 Cui bono?

 Who stands to lose?